rzfortes/CMSC123-Labs-and-MPs/MPA3-Be-a-Maze-Be-Very-Amazed/README.md

-#CMSC 123's MPA3: Be a Maze, Be Very Amazed
+#MPA3: Be a Maze, Be Very Amazed

 Given a maze (hash symbol for walls, period for "walkable" paths, o for the entrance/starting point, and * for the end/exit), this MP finds a path solution starting from 'o' to '*'.
 If a path solution was found, period characters will be replaced by 'x' and will be